krstau/Ancestor-Chart/README.md

 ## A program that let's you create an ancestor chart

-The program uses a binary tree where nodes holds the data of each person.
+The program uses a binary tree where nodes holds the data of each person and uses a depth first traversal algorithm for search.

 Persons will have the following attributes: